OpenBMB/ChatDev/README.md

 **Software**: Whenever you develop software using ChatDev, a corresponding folder is generated containing all the essential information.
 Sharing your work with us is as simple as making a pull request.
 Here's an example: execute the command ``python3 run.py --task "design a 2048 game" --name "2048"  --org "THUNLP" --config "Default"``.
 This will create a software package and generate a folder named ``/WareHouse/2048_THUNLP_timestamp``.
 Inside, you'll find:
 - All the files and documents related to the 2048 game software
 - Configuration files of the company responsible for this software, including the three JSON config files from ``CompanyConfig/Default``
-- A comprehensive log detailing the software's building process and can be used to replay (``timestamp.log``)
+- A comprehensive log detailing the software's building process that can be used to replay (``timestamp.log``)
 - The initial prompt used to create this software (``2048.prompt``)

 Here are some examples created by ChatDev: